-Bi-weekly internal interface meetings are scheduled to monitor and resolve systems integration issues.
-The systems integration database continues to be modified to make it more user friendly.
-Systems integration meetings are held bi-weekly with the electrification contractor.
-Coordination with the EMU delivery, Caltrain's CEMOF modifications project, SCADA project, Caltrain capital projects project managers and resident engineers responsible for civil construction associated with the Los Gatos Bridge Project, East 25th Avenue Grade Separation Project and the South San Francisco Station Project is ongoing.
-A draft Rail Activation Plan has been circulated to the Rail Activation Committee for comments.
-Systems integration test plans and pre-revenue service plans are being developed.
+Bi-weekly PCEP interface meetings are held to monitor and resolve systems integration issues.
+The systems integration database is updated as issues are resolved or new items arise.
+Meetings are held bi-weekly with the electrification contractor to discuss design and construction integration issues.
+The Traction Power SCADA team also holds bi-weekly status meetings.
+Coordination with the EMU procurement, SCADA and Caltrain Capital Projects project managers and resident engineers responsible for civil construction associated with the Los Gatos Bridge Project, East 25th Avenue Grade Separation Project and the South San Francisco Station Project is ongoing.
+Caltrain's CEMOF modification project design is progressing.
+A draft Rail Activation Plan has been prepared and is undergoing committee review.
+Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
+Systems integration test plans are being developed.